sky-cake/Ritual/README.md

 # Ritual

-Ritual is a **very** simple 4chan archiver that complies to the Asagi schema.
+Ritual is a **very** simple 4chan/lainchan archiver that complies to the Asagi schema.

-It is built using Python, and **SQLite as a database**, although MySQL may be supported in the future.
+It is built using Python3.12, and SQLite as a database.
+MySQL may be supported in the future.

 ## What's special about this particular archiver?

-- Ritual is **under 500 lines of code**.
-For reference, NeoFuuka has 2,600 lines of Python code (including whitespace).
-Meanwhile, Hayden has over 11,400 lines of C# code (NOT including nearly 3,000 lines of whitespace).
+- Ritual is under 1,000 lines of python code.
+  - NeoFuuka has 2,600 lines of Python code
+  - Hayden has over 11,400 lines of C# code

 - The requests library is Ritual's only dependency.

-- The second advantage of Ritual is its **amazingly flexible configurations**.
+- The second advantage of Ritual is its **super flexible configurations**.
 Ritual allows you to choose whether you download text, thumbnails, and/or full media at the thread level - not the global level.

 - Ritual is simple.
 It has no threading, no complex database, and its main loop is easly to read in under a minute.